 Virginia Schools Will Remain Closed For Rest Of Academic Year

-“Our priority is to save lives,” Northam said during a daily press conference Monday.
+“Our priority is to save lives,” Northam said during a daily press conference.
 "The next several weeks, the next several months will be difficult.
 They will require everyone to change the way we live and interact with each other."

 Read more here.

 Officials said the economic fallout from virus is worsening.
 In order to minimize the economic impact, Northam has said the federal Small Business Administration will make more small businesses in Virginia eligible for loans up to $2 million with low interest.
 The SBA website has application details.